dyballa/IAN/README.md

 - Matplotlib
 - CVXPY

-Optional: the CVXPY optimization library is needed when using the `'l1'` objective function; it supports a number of different solvers.
-Although its default solvers (e.g., ECOS and SCS) will work fine with moderate sized datasets, using a commercial solver usually leads to considerably faster convergence.
-IAN has been tested with the GUROBI solver: https://www.cvxpy.org/install/#install-with-gurobi-support, for which free academic licenses and evaluation trials are available.
+Optional: the CVXPY optimization library is needed when using the `'l1'` objective function (default); it supports a number of different solvers.
+Although its pre-installed solvers (e.g., ECOS and SCS) will work fine with moderate sized datasets, using a commercial solver usually leads to considerably faster convergence.
+IAN has been tested with the GUROBI solver (https://www.cvxpy.org/install/#install-with-gurobi-support), for which free academic licenses and evaluation trials are available.

 ### Instructions